smallbutfine/TaraDSP/README.md

-🚀 Release: IRConvolverPro v1.0.0 (Mastering Edition)
+🚀 Release: TaraDSP v1.0.0 (Mastering Edition)
-We are proud to announce the first stable release of IRConvolverPro, a high-performance, command-line driven toolkit for professional Impulse Response (IR) processing.
+We are proud to announce the first stable release of TaraDSP, a high-performance, command-line driven toolkit for professional Impulse Response (IR) processing.
 Built with Free Pascal, it combines mathematical precision with mastering-grade audio aesthetics.
 🌟 Key Features
 1. High-Performance Convolution Engine